Ajijic, Mexico

 When we asked people what advice they would give someone preparing to move to Ajijic, they said:

 "Expats considering retirement in Ajijic, should be aware of several key factors.
 Firstly, it's important to understand the cost of living, which is generally lower than in many Western countries, but can vary depending on lifestyle choices.
 Healthcare is another crucial consideration.
 While Mexico has a public healthcare system, many expats choose to use private healthcare, which is still affordable compared to the U.S. Language can be a barrier for some, as Spanish is the primary language spoken in Ajijic.
 However, due to the large expat community, English is also widely spoken.
 Safety is a common concern for those considering a move to Mexico.
 Ajijic is generally considered safe, but like anywhere, crime does exist, so it's important to take standard precautions.
 The climate in Ajijic is mild and pleasant, often described as eternal spring, but it's still important to visit first to ensure you enjoy the weather.
 Understanding immigration laws is also crucial.
 Mexico has specific requirements for those wishing to retire in the country, including proof of income.
 Finally, it's important to understand that while Ajijic has a large expat community, it is still a Mexican town with its own culture and traditions.
-Integrating into the local community and respecting these traditions can greatly enhance your experience," said one expat who made the move to Ajijic.
+Integrating into the local community and respecting these traditions can greatly enhance your experience," commented one expat who made the move to Ajijic.

 Relocating abroad soon?
 Make your move with AGS!
 AGS Worldwide Movers is a leader in the international moving industry.
 Our experience and expertise allows us to guarantee our clients the best quality moving services.